Sourcing of materials

 Swatch Group has a zero-tolerance policy when it comes to child labor.

-Strategy and management system
+Policies and management system

-↗ For more information on "Child Labor" see pages 113 to 115 of the Sustainability Report.
+↗ For more information on "Child Labor" see pages 101 to 103 of the Sustainability Report.

-GRI disclosure 204–1
+GRI 204–1

 Local suppliers

 ↗ For more information, see chapter "Recovery and preservation of arts and artisanship" on p.
-106 of the Sustainability Report.
+91 of the Sustainability Report.

-↗ For more information on "Customer Service" see page 79 of the Sustainability Report.
+↗ For more information on "Customer Service" see page 71 of the Sustainability Report.

-GRI Disclosure 302-2
+GRI 302-2

 Precious Metal Sourcing

 Swatch Group uses different precious metals, primarily gold, silver, palladium and platinum, with gold accounting for the largest proportion by far.
 Primary gold is sourced exclusively from official and certified industrial mines in the US, Canada and Australia.
-In addition, the group has an in-house closed-loop gold processing system with a group-owned foundry to reuse production residues internally.
-A relatively small part of the gold used is recycled by certified Swiss gold foundries or purchased as components from suppliers.

 Recycled gold from external sources is avoided as traceability back to the mine is not achievable.
 Full traceability can be achieved with the Swatch Group sourcing strategy, which involves direct delivery from the mine to the refinery and on to the Group’s own gold processing facility, as well as the use of gold from internal processes.

 ↗ For further details, see chapter “Minerals and metals from conflict-affected areas” on p.
-111 of the Sustainability Report.
+100 of the Sustainability Report.

 Primary gold

 Traceable primary gold is sourced exclusively from official and certified industrial mines in the US, Canada and Australia, where the highest legal standards apply and where the mines are operated under extremely strict conditions set by the authorities and regularly monitored by them.
-The supply chain is kept as short as possible, through direct delivery from the mine to the refineries and then on to the in-house gold processing by Swatch Group.
+The supply chain is kept as short as possible, through direct delivery from the mine to the refinery and then on to the in-house gold processing by Swatch Group.
 Sourcing gold from other regions and / or small-scale and artisanal mines where lower standards apply or where there are residual risks that non-traceable gold could enter the supply chain is not an option for Swatch Group.
 This clear and simple sourcing policy has proved to be very effective.

 Countries of origin for primary gold in the year under review